Pierre Etienne Duponceau papers

-Collection includes clippings about Duponceau (1844-1845) and a letter, 1781 August 29, from Baron von Steuben, Charlottesville, Va. to Pierre Etienne [Peter Stephen] Duponceau, Philadelphia, Pa.
-Letter in French and von Steuben states he has had no reply to letters sent to Pres.
+Letter, 1781 August 29, from Baron von Steuben, Charlottesville, Virginia, to Pierre Etienne [Peter Stephen] Duponceau, Philadelphia, Pennsylvania; and Duponceau's Carte de Visite.
+The letter is written in French and von Steuben states he has had no reply to letters sent to Pres.
 Washington and to the Secretary of the Congress; von Steuben plans to leave for Carolina to join Gen. Greene.
-Translated typescript of letter enclosed.
-Cartes de Visite of Pierre Etienne Duponceau included.

 Language of Materials

 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.

 Conditions Governing Use: